margaretmf/margaretmf.github.io/keycreativewriting.md

 I threw them in the wishing well, and I made some wishes.

-a penny for kindness in school a nickel for the South to live a quarter to wish well the people looking for change a penny for a smile on my parents' faces a nickel for my sister and brother a penny for the people's freedom a nickel for the couple's harmony a quarter for the love for a neighbor a penny for the love that fills the earth a nickel for the love that moves mountains a quarter for the hugging of two friends a penny for the love that smiles at a strangers a quarter for the love that forgives at first sight a nickel for the love that keeps people young a penny for the love that a quarter for the love that heals an illness a penny for the love that builds bridges a nickel for the life that frees a quarter for the life that shares joy and happiness a penny for a song to sing in a mother's heart a quarter for a laugh to come out of a father's mouth a penny for a story of a grandmother to be remembered a penny for a joke of a grandfather to be thankful for a penny for the peace with the universe
+a penny for kindness in school <br>
+a nickel for the South to live <br>
+a quarter to wish well the people looking for change a penny for a smile on my parents' faces a nickel for my sister and brother a penny for the people's freedom a nickel for the couple's harmony a quarter for the love for a neighbor a penny for the love that fills the earth a nickel for the love that moves mountains a quarter for the hugging of two friends a penny for the love that smiles at a strangers a quarter for the love that forgives at first sight a nickel for the love that keeps people young a penny for the love that
+a quarter for the love that heals an illness a penny for the love that builds bridges a nickel for the life that frees a quarter for the life that shares joy and happiness a penny for a song to sing in a mother's heart a quarter for a laugh to come out of a father's mouth a penny for a story of a grandmother to be remembered a penny for a joke of a grandfather to be thankful for a penny for the peace with the universe

-wishing people well I did with these coins wanting the best for people I did with these coins caring for people I did with these cools sending a heart filled with love to these people
+with these coins I wished people well with these coins I wanted the best for people with these coins I cared for people with these coins I sent a heart filled with love

 <br>